 “You’re going to have to sleep at night with the decision you made,” Casey said.
 “So if someone is trying to persuade you to do it or not do it, you need to ultimately make that decision yourself, and you need to really sit down and think about what’s best for your child.

 “Yes, we want to be in our children’s life,” Casey added.
 “But we need to put what is best for our children first, even if it means being the birth parent, not being able to be there, physically, for every moment.
 We can’t allow those selfish wants to get in the way of our children’s future.”

 - Sam’s Sister by Juliet C. Bond

 - The Mulberry Bird by Anne Braff Brodzinsky

-Based on your child’s age and their feelings toward the adoption, it might also be beneficial to involve them in the process.
+Based on your child’s age and their feelings toward “giving baby up” for adoption if you already have kids, it might also be beneficial to involve them in the process.
 Have them write letters or draw pictures to send with the baby, let them help you choose a special gift to give or contribute to a keepsake book.
 If you feel comfortable with it, you might even let them help look through print and video profiles and meet the adoptive family.
 Including your children in the adoption process can help make them feel important and give them a sense of stability and control.

 As you read more about adoption and talk with your adoption professional, you will hear that adoption is a lifelong process.
 The same is true for your children.
 No matter what happens, this baby will always be connected to you and your family, and his or her adoption will have a lifelong impact on all of you.
 Continue to create an environment where it is okay to talk about adoption and share feelings.

 If you’re looking for more information on how to tell your older children that you’re considering adoption, we’d be happy to help.
 You can fill out our free information form any time to get more information and helpful advice on what to do next when it comes to giving second child up for adoption.